BeatEdit for Premiere Pro

 speed-up any editing process that involves music

 Use the beat information to generate fully automatic edits in sync with the music.
 If you need more control, the beat markers can also be used as guides in your manual editing process.
-Also the automatic edits can be tweaked easily in the timeline.
+What's more, the automatic edits can be easily tweaked in the timeline.

 create appealing slideshows in seconds